I bet you wonder: what is she talking about again now: a ‘ book nook diorama ‘? What kind of animal is that?

 It creates a cozy atmosphere in your bookcase and it makes your collection of books look just that little bit different.

-Now, you could buy a miniature Kit like the one from Robotime called ‘Sams’ Study’, which I wrote about here, or you could try to make one yourself, from scratch, or buy fantastic ones on Etsy.
+Now, you could buy a miniature Kit like the one from Robotime called ‘Sams’ Study’, which I wrote about here, or you could try to make one yourself, from scratch, or buy fantastic ones on Etsy or even Amazon.

 In the second case, you can find ideas on Facebook (groups mainly), Youtube, Pinterest, or you can just Google them.